 We have monitoring in place to review the accessibility of the site on an ongoing basis.
 We use this monitoring to identify and fix any new issues that arise.

-The accessibility of the website is reviewed every month by the Shaw Trust and we fix any issues arising based on the monthly report that they provide.
+The accessibility of the website is reviewed every month by us and we fix any issues arising based on the results from our monitoring software.

 Web Editors are being trained to create accessible content.